NREL/EnergyPlus/design/FY2021/NFP-Spaces.md

  -  Revised, November 25, 2020
     * Condensed and focused on final proposal somewhat agreed to back in April 2020
     * Revised to reflect simplified Construction:AirBoundary object (radiant and solar enclosures are now the same)
+ -  Revised, December 11, 2020
+    * Simplify transition rules by allowing Zone and Space to share names
+    * Per comments, decide that load assignments like internal gains, infiltration and ventilation, should be at the Space level
+    * Add language to clarify concerns raised in comments
+    * Add daylighting and thermal comfort considerations

 ## Justification for New Feature ##